 Thank you for keeping me up to date with your emails and activities schedule.
 I pray for you all and for the great success of your movement to help find a cure for multiple myeloma!"

 I wanted to bring to your attention that I am currently fighting multiple myeloma myself.
 I was diagnosed in December 2011 with 12-fractured vertebrae and stage-3 disease.
 I lost four inches of height, endured 32-sessions of radiation treatments, went through 2-stem cell transplants and of course I am still taking the chemo cocktail and doing the Aredia infusions in hopes of strengthening the bones in my back.

 Now, I am only telling you this to say that I am obviously sympathetic to your cause!
 I wish that I could donate and show my financial support.
 I imagine you would agree, that our fight is not an inexpensive challenge.
 I would gladly be a "foot-soldier" to ask others to donate but otherwise my pockets are as empty as my cupboards.

 I wish you the greatest success.
 We are warriors in the most dangerous of battles and it is critical that we soldier on.
 I applaud and salute you.
 Be safe and be blessed,"

 The lesson here is that if you can not give, you can be a myeloma foot-soldier and start your own myeloma fund raising page if you CLICK HERE.
 However, if you can contribute, you can go to my fund raising page by CLICKING HERE.

-Pat Killingsworth, author and myeloma patient advocate, just wrote an exceptional article about this initiative and I highly recommend it and if you CLICK HERE you can read it.
+Pat Killingsworth, author and myeloma patient advocate, just wrote an exceptional article about this initiative and I highly recommend it.
 It will help to clarify how important this is to the myeloma patient community.
-We can do this, we just need myeloma soldiers to “soldier on.”
+We can do this, we just need myeloma soldiers to "soldier on."